taureanh/Stock-Predictor/README.md

 Data Sources: https://finance.yahoo.com \
               https://www.quandl.com.

-Please Note: In our deployed website we had to remove the predict tab functionality due to the module tkinter not able to\
+Please Note: In our deployed website we had to remove the predict tab functionality due to the module tkinter not able to be deployed by Heroku\
-             by Heroku.
 It works locally through our flask app.